 ADVANCING DISABILITY EMPLOYMENT

 Welcome to the Advancing Disability Employment page of the National ILG website.
 This resource page offers a variety of sources and tools to assist our members with the mission of advancing disability employment.
-The page offers links to various sources such as ODEP and EARN, a tool kit for disability inclusion in the workplace, and a section devoted to success stories of the employment in the workplace of individuals with disabilities.
+The page offers links to various sources such as ODEP, EARN and Disability:IN, a toolkit for disability inclusion in the workplace, and a section devoted to success stories of the employment in the workplace of individuals with disabilities.

 Policy Development & Technical Assistance Resources